mrvillafria/Surfs_Up/README.md

 - The minimum temperature in June (64 degrees) is 8 degrees higher than December (56 degrees)

 ## Summary
 After pulling the statistics for the temperatures for June and December, we can see there is not a significant change in temperature between the two months.
 Although there are less data entries for December in comparison to June, the average temperature of each month is only a few degrees off from each other.
-Basing it off temperature alone, the weather looks favorable for ice cream and surfing in both months.

-Although the temperature is ideal for shakes and catching waves in June and December, we ran statistics on precipitation.
+Although the temperature is ideal for shakes and catching waves in June and December, we ran queries on precipitation.
 There is a chance there may be less customers if it's raining or snowing outside.
 As you can see below, the precipitation averages for both months are generally low.
-Overall the differences between the statistics for the months of June and December are minimal.

 #### Precipitation Statistics for June
 ![June_Prcp](/Resources/June_Prcp.PNG)

 #### Precipitation Statistics for December
 ![December_Prcp](/Resources/December_Prcp.PNG)

+Overall, the differences between the summary statistics for the months of June and December are minimal.
+Basing it off temperature and precipitation, the weather looks favorable for ice cream and surfing in both months.
+We would like to look into sales of surfboards and shakes during these months as well for further analysis.